 Return to Work Program FAQs

-Refresh your skills with the AVA Return to Work Program.
+Refresh and improve your skills with the AVA Return to Work Program.

-Pick and choose from clinical and non-clinical modules and complete the e-learning program at your own pace, in the comfort of your own schedule.
+Pick and choose from clinical and non-clinical modules and complete the e-learning program at your own pace, in the comfort of your own home.

 Clinical and Non-Clinical Module Overview and Learning Outcomes